Colleen is a psychotherapist retired from private practice, specializing in human relationships.

-While several definitions of this disorder have been provided by eminent clinicians, they all concur in that it constitutes obsession with a real or self-perceived physical flaw.
-This belief can curtail, or even destroy the sufferer’s progress throughout life.
-As such, it deserves to be explored and respected with the care due to any condition which impedes the sufferer’s pathways.
+While several definitions of this disorder have been provided by eminent clinicians, they all concur that it constitutes obsession with a real or self-perceived physical flaw.
+This belief can curtail or even destroy the sufferer’s progress throughout life.
+As such, it deserves to be explored and respected with care due to any condition which impedes the sufferer’s pathways.

-Sadly, some celebrities have had so many well-publicized operations as to render seeking cosmetic procedures as almost farcical.
-Perhaps we need to rethink whether this cynicism is valid or fair to those in search of uplifting benefits, without seismic expectations.
+Sadly, some celebrities have had so many well-publicised operations as to render seeking cosmetic procedures almost farcical.
+Perhaps we need to rethink whether this cynicism is valid or fair to those in search of uplifting benefits without seismic expectations.

-There is some debate as to whether Spanish explorer Ponce De Leon, (1474-1521), truly sought the fountain of youth.
-Born in Spain, in time he became governor of Puerto Rico.
-Eventually he sailed to Florida, where some believe he hoped to locate this enchanted wellspring.
-Whether or not this was his mission, the eagerness to believe in this potential indicates the depth of yearning by so many to appear eternally young and alluring.
+There is some debate as to whether Spanish explorer Ponce De Leon (1474-1521) truly sought the fountain of youth.
+After becoming the governor of Puerto Rico, he sailed to Florida, where some believe he hoped to locate this enchanted wellspring.
+Whether or not this was his mission, the eagerness to believe in this possibility indicates the depth of yearning by so many to appear eternally young and alluring.

-Though almost certainly coincidental, a large percentage of the wealthy elderly retire to Miami Florida.
-One documentary stated a large number of residents purchase face-lifts which, rather than looking natural, make their faces appear “cut”.as an additional proof of their wealth.
+Though almost certainly coincidental, a large percentage of the wealthy elderly retire to Miami, Florida.
+One documentary stated a large number of residents purchase facelifts which, rather than looking natural, make their faces appear “cut” as additional proof of their wealth.

 A Healthy Response to Potential Taunting

 The daughter of one young couple was born with a distinctive mole on one cheek.
-Given their awareness of children to prey upon the sensitivities of others, these parents understood the potentially lasting damage generated by childhood ridicule.
+Given their awareness that children often prey upon the sensitivities of others, these parents understood the potentially lasting damage generated by childhood ridicule.

-Hence, they decided, if at around aged eight, their daughter mentioned hurtful remarks, they would try to deflect her sadness by saying her tormentors, in all probability, were doing all they could to distract others from their own shortcomings.
+They decided that if their daughter mentioned hurtful remarks at around the age of eight, they would try to deflect her sadness by saying her tormentors, in all probability, were doing all they could to distract others from their own shortcomings.

 Still, if this harassment continued, the couple agreed to ask their daughter if she would like a doctor to remove the mole.
 Fortunately, this issue did not arise.
 As the girl matured into a lovely young woman, the mole stayed the same.
 Currently, as an adult, she has worked as a long-term anchor person on a TV program in a major American city.

-On the other hand, when a wealthy couple found their son, in his late teens, being mocked and ostracised due to his weight, they paid a hefty sum for his liposuction.
-Currently, he has gained back the weight, and may well be heavier than he was before.
+On the other hand, when a wealthy couple found their teenage son being mocked and ostracised due to his weight, they paid a hefty sum for his liposuction.
+Currently, he has gained back the weight and may well be heavier than he was before.

 The Fear of Being Fat

-Her viewpoint, endorsing self-acceptance, freed a bandwidth of women from viewing themselves as unworthy of a choice of worthwhile careers, as well as romantic relationships.
-Inferentially, such procedures as liposuction reinforce the shallow nature of societal values, and the willingness of so many to succumb to their pressure.
+Her viewpoint, endorsing self-acceptance, freed a bandwidth of women from viewing themselves as unworthy of worthwhile careers as well as romantic relationships.
+Inferentially, such procedures as liposuction reinforce the shallow nature of societal values and the willingness of so many to succumb to their pressure.

-The beautiful is that which is desirable in itself.— Aristotle
+The beautiful is that which is desirable in itself.

 What Constitutes Attractiveness?